 Joe Amditis, Associate Director

-Joe Amditis is the associate director of the Center for Cooperative Media.
-He graduated from Rutgers University with a B.A. in Political Science and Criminal Justice, and he is currently pursuing an M.A. from the CUNY Graduate School of Journalism in New York City.
-He is the cofounder and former director of operations at Muckgers.com, an online, student-focused, hyperlocal publication serving the Rutgers-New Brunswick community.
-He is a combat veteran of the NJ Army National Guard and served in Iraq from 2008-2009.
-Joe is an avid reader and an mediocre writer.
-He can be reached at email@example.com and at (551) 265-1429.
+Joe Amditis is the associate director of the Center for Cooperative Media at Montclair State University.
+He graduated from Rutgers University in 2013 and earned his B.A. with a double-major in political science and criminal justice before going on to earn his M.A. from the CUNY Graduate School of Journalism in New York City.
+He is the cofounder and former director of operations of Muckgers, an hyperlocal, student-focused, investigative publication serving the Rutgers-New Brunswick community.

-Sarah also has a long history of working in radio, dating back to her college days in Madison, WI, at 89.9fm WORT.
-Between college and graduate school, she was a radio producer for a sports-talk station in Milwaukee, WI, and during grad school had her own radio show on WNYU.org.
-In her free time, Sarah likes to watch old episodes of Charlie Rose or play frisbee with her son in the park.
+Sarah also has a long history of working in radio, dating back to her college days in Madison, WI, at 89.9FM WORT.
+Between college and graduate school, she was a radio producer for a sports-talk station in Milwaukee, WI, and during graduate school had her own radio show on WNYU.org.
 Sarah can be reached at firstname.lastname@example.org.